Gunstick/sample-domino-kompressor/README.md

-The Unlimited Matrix 8bit lossy delta packing sound compresor
+The Unlimited Matrichs 8bit lossy delta packing sound compresor

 check testwavs folder for some examples